Orbital decay candidates reconsidered: WASP-4 b is not decaying and Kepler-1658 b is not a planet: Abstract

 \section{Abstract}

 The fate of hot Jupiters is thought to be engulfment by their host stars, the outcome of tidal orbital decay.
 Transit timing has revealed a few systems with apparently shrinking orbital periods, but such signals can be mimicked by light travel-time effects (LTTE) of a distant companion.
-Combining transit timings with precise radial-velocity data, including new data, we reassessed three reported cases of orbital decay: WASP-4, WASP-12, and Kepler-1658.
-For WASP-4, the period change is best explained by LTTE due to an $\approx 10^2$ inferred from the Kepler light curve, \item the $\sim$20~km/s sky-projected orbital speed indicated by the CCF residuals, and \item the apparent decline of the eclipse period by 130~ms/yr. \end{itemize} To relate the stellar parameters to these observables, we assumed B and C are main-sequence dwarfs and employed the ``Mamajek'' zero-age main-sequence relations\footnote{Table 6 of \citet{PecautMamajek2013}, as updated online at \url{https://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt}} linking mass, radius, and absolute magnitudes in various bandpasses.
-We also needed transformations into Kepler magnitudes, which we obtained from \cite{Brown+2011}.
+By combining transit timings with precise radial-velocity data, including new data, we reassessed three reported cases of orbital decay: WASP-4, WASP-12, and Kepler-1658.
+For WASP-4, the period change is best explained by LTTE due to a $\approx$$7~M_{\rm Jup}$ companion at $\approx$8~AU, with no need to invoke orbital decay.
+For WASP-12, in contrast, the data firmly exclude LTTE and confirm genuine orbital decay.
+For Kepler-1658, spectroscopic and photometric anomalies reveal the ``planet'' to be an eclipsing K/M binary bound to the F-type primary, with LTTE explaining the observed period change.
+Thus, among the known hot Jupiters, only WASP-12\,b currently shows compelling evidence for orbital decay.